 It has been used in Japan by women for centuries to help smooth out wrinkles as well as to provide a slight amount of sunscreen protection.
 It is known for its spreadability, hence its use in lipsticks and creams.

-After testing Rice Bran Oil in my soaps I decided to make the switch to it from olive oil for all of the benefits listed above as well as two more.
+fter testing this oil in my soaps I decided to make the switch to it from olive oil for all of the benefits listed above as well as two more.
 Our soap was creamier and smoother than it had been when made with olive oil.
-And Rice Bran Oil was much less expensive (at that time) therefore allowing me to maintain my current pricing level for my customers.
-We currently use Rice Bran Oil not only in our handmade soaps but also in our Solid Shampoo Bars, Bugs Away Natural Insect Repellent and Sensuous Nights Massage Oils.
+It was also much less expensive (at that time) therefore helping me to keep my prices as reasonable as possible for you.
+We currently use Rice Bran Oil not only in our handmade soaps but also in our Solid Shampoo Bars, Bugs Away Natural Insect Repellent.

 “Health Benefits of Rice Bran Oil in foods, soaps and cosmetics” by Anne Hart, Sacramento Nutrition Examiner